ACastMtz/Udacity-projects/OperationalizingMLProject/README.md

 # Operationalizing Machine Learning

-This project aims to provide an overview on how to create a cloud-based ML model and the production process from loading the dataset till consumption of the deployed model.
+This project aims to provide an overview on how to create a cloud-based ML model and its production process from loading the dataset till consumption of the deployed model.
 Once again, the UCI Bank Marketing dataset was used to train a model to predict if a client is likely to subscribe to a term deposit with the bank.

 ## Architectural Diagram